Power Greens Egg Skillet (Video)

-Low-Carb Power Greens Egg Skillet is a breakfast idea that was inspired by a very old recipe in the archives called Cheryl’s Eggs with Red Pepper, Basil, and Cheese.
-Recently when we were cooking some old recipes to take new photos we planned to just make Cheryl’s Eggs to improve the pictures.
-(And if you click to that post you can see that they definitely could use improvement.)
+This egg skillet that uses Power Greens is a breakfast that was inspired by an old recipe called Cheryl’s Eggs with Red Pepper, Basil, and Cheese.
+(Use that link to see the printer-friendly version of the original recipe.)
+When we were cooking some recipes to take new photos we planned to just make Cheryl’s Eggs to improve the pictures.

 What are Power Greens?